orkes-io/docs/docs/developer-guides/passing-inputs-to-task-in-conductor.md

 "key": "${workflow.secrets.your_secret_name_stored_in_conductor}"
 ```

-In summary, this expression defines a property called **key**, with a value that is replaced dynamically with the secret value for name __your_secret_name_stored_in_conductor__
-This value can be run under the following situations
+In summary, this expression defines a property called **key**, with a value that is replaced dynamically with the secret value for name __your_secret_name_stored_in_conductor__.
+This value cannot be run under the following situations
 * Secret does not exist

-During execution, if the workflow doesn't have the permission to read the secret it will fail with an error saying so.
+During execution, if the workflow doesn't have permission to read the secret, it will fail with an error saying so.
 </TabItem>
 <TabItem value="Workflow Variables" label="Workflow Variables"  className={"paddedContent"}>
 If the task inputs are taken from variables,